AnonTakesOver/Fruitbot/README.md

 Also going to add a score system, so I can see if I should try to maximize the cock blocking,

 Suggestions for the fruit ranking welcomed, I am still working out the best way and just implemented a base.
+Going to make it so it also adds a rank to the fruit if another fruit is near it